BeHalcyon/SuperVoxelGraph/Devlog.md

 1. Maybe the information entropy is not necessaray for training?
 The generated supervoxels have similar information for the reason that the voxels are highly consistent in the supervoxel.
 2. It's a huge difference between the origin gradient values,  so the gradient can be normalized ?

+Devlog 20200629
+1. Use ITK-SNAP to label data.
+2. Find the law: the more nodes, the greater results can be achieved; the histogram size=64 may be a good choice.
+3. Implement the binary GCN model, and the results is not good than normal GCN.
+4. Several algorithm are implemented: svm, simple nural network, knn, random forest.
+5. The lower the histogram size and node number, the higher efficiency the model is.
+But it may cause a low model quality.
+6. Add metrics of precision, recall and f1 score to test set.(It should add cross validation set rather than test set?)

 Devlog 20200608
 1. Test the histogram size of less then 256.
 2. The log histogram is used in further exploration.